-If your child is over 13
+If your child is 13 or older

 - Let the child log in and go to the account Settings.

 - Under Linked accounts, press Connect another email.
-Follow the instructions carefully, clicking the buttons that will appear.
+Follow the instructions carefully, clicking the buttons that appear.

-If your child is under 13
+If your child is younger than 13

 - Log out and let your child log in.